Prevent Healthcare Data Breaches: A 12-Step Guide

 Dark web monitoring for leaked credentials surfaces compromised passwords before attackers can use them.
 One in three attacks now use valid credentials as the initial access vector (IBM X-Force 2025).

 Infostealer channel monitoring tracks marketplaces where malware operators sell stolen data.
-These logs contain session tokens and browser data that enable MFA bypass.
+These logs contain session tokens and browser data that let attackers bypass MFA.
 Monitoring infostealer channels catches credential theft even when your security tools missed the initial infection.

 Threat actor communication tracking monitors forums and Telegram channels where attackers sell stolen data and access.
 If your company’s data shows up, you’ll know.